gohoto2/exerciseos/README.md

 # Exercises of some Operating System concepts

-All codes were written in C.
+All codes were written in C. I also implemented my own linked list API.

 1. An inter-process Communication program to study synchronization using mutex
 2. A simple process control block to study scheduling